Fetanyl Facts

 What is Naloxone?

-Naloxone (also known as Narcan) is a lifesaving medication that, when given in time, can reverse an overdose from opioids – including heroin, fentanyl, and prescription opioid medications.
-It’s easy to use, small to carry, and comes in two forms anyone can use without medical training or authorization: prefilled nasal spray and injectable.
+Naloxone (often known by the brand name Narcan) is a lifesaving medication that can reverse an opioid overdose when given in time.
+It works for overdoses involving heroin, fentanyl, and prescription opioid medications.
+It is small, easy to carry, and available in two forms that people can use without medical training or special authorization: a prefilled nasal spray and an injectable form.

-Naloxone quickly reverses an overdose by blocking the effects of opioids.
-It can restore normal breathing within 2 to 3 minutes.
-Naloxone won’t harm someone if they’re overdosing on drugs other than opioids, so it’s always best to use if you think someone is overdosing.
+Naloxone quickly reverses an opioid overdose by blocking the effects of opioids in the body.
+It can help restore normal breathing within 2 to 3 minutes.
+Naloxone will not harm someone who is overdosing on substances other than opioids, so it is always best to use it if you suspect an opioid overdose.

 Fentanyl Test Strips: A Harm Reduction Strategy